 The Department has highly qualified and experienced teaching and non-teaching faculty.
-The department has 26 teaching faculty.
 The department has maintained a student faculty ratio of 15:1, has excellent infrastructure with state-of-the-art equipment and software tools.
 It is having computer centre with over 150 computers catering to student needs.
 The main focus of the department is to produce graduates & post graduates with strong fundamentals in Computer Science and Engineering domain.
 The course is outcome based, structured to help students to achieve this goal.

-In order to provide practical knowledge in both under-graduate and post-graduate courses, students are provided with opportunities to visit industries in 3rd and 6th semester respectively.
+In order to provide practical knowledge in under-graduate, students are provided with opportunities to visit industries in 3rd and 6th semester respectively.
 The department has signed MoUs with CISCO and IBM for academic improvement.
 The student chapter of Computer Society of India (CSI) is active throughout the year.
 Our faculty aim at delivering top class education blending their rich knowledge and experience with classroom teaching.
 The Department has a comprehensive curriculum on topics related to all aspects of Computer Hardware and Software, with emphasis on practical learning.

 The course at GTEC concentrates on bridging the gap between theory and practice, including a wide variety of hardware and software technologies and their applications.
 The course is designed to equip students with the fundamental understanding and practical skills needed by the potential leaders of a demanding profession.
 However, this by no means limits our graduates in their choice of career.
 It is training in logical thought and expression that can lead to employment in many different fields.
 A sound understanding of mathematical ideas is needed throughout the course, both for potential applications such as scientific computation, and for reasoning rigorously about the specification and behaviour of programs.